Heinrich-Swart/CMPG-323-Project-3-34375309/README.md

  # "Not sure"

  I am not sure if I implemented the Generic Repository and Generic Interface class in the correct manner, but when I tested everything, it was working as intended

+ # How to use

+Users will require to register an email with a password, from there if they want to acces the app, they will need to log into using their email and password.
+From there they can add new data to Zone, Category and Device, aswell as remove any data or edit the data.
+It will auto update if they upload the data